greenboxal/doggohub/changelogs/archive.md

 - Redirect to Files view when create new branch via UI
 - Drag and drop upload of image in every markdown-area (Earle Randolph Bunao and Neil Francis Calabroso)
 - Refactor the markdown relative links processing
-- Make it easier to implement other CI services for GitLab
+- Make it easier to implement other CI services for DoggoHub
 - Group masters can create projects in group
 - Deprecate ruby 1.9.3 support
 - Only masters can rewrite/remove git tags